-At AIB, sustainability is a key pillar of our strategy.

-As a financial institution at the heart of the Irish economy, we recognise that the scale and impact of our business gives us a responsibility to the wider economy and society.
+At AIB, sustainability forms a key pillar of our business strategy.
+As a financial institution at the heart of the Irish economy, we recognise that the scale and impact of our business confers on us a responsibility and role across the economy and society.
 We have committed to do more to help ensure a greener tomorrow, by backing those building it today.

-AIB has a target to achieve Net Zero in our own operations by 2030 and an ambition that green/transition lending will account for 70% of overall new lending by 2030, with a target to achieve Net Zero in our financed emissions by 2040 for our lending portfolio (2050 including agriculture).
+AIB has a target to achieve Net Zero in our own operations by 2030, and an ambition that green or transition lending will account for 70% of overall new lending by 2030, with a target to achieve Net Zero in our financed emissions by 2040 for our lending portfolio (2050 including agriculture).

-To support our customers on their own sustainability journey, AIB has developed a series of sector specific sustainability guides.
+To support our customers on their own sustainability journey, AIB is releasing a series of sector specific sustainability guides.
 These guides aim to provide practical tips and information which can be used by businesses to transition their operations to a more sustainable footing.